 If you’re planning on obtaining roofing services for your home or business, it’s important to understand the common roofing terms and phrases you may hear during your roofing project.
 Browse our roofing glossary below to learn more.

 Roof blisters are bubbles that may form on the surface of an asphalt roof after installation.
+These blisters are typically caused by the accumulation of moisture or gas within the layers of the roofing material.

 A buckle in a roofing system is a displacement of a roof membrane that has continued to occur over insulation or deck joints.
 A roof buckling may be a result of the roof deck shifting or the underlayment wrinkled.